Nidotherapy

 Nidotherapy, after nidus (Latin: nest), is an experimental form of psychotherapy, described as "a collaborative treatment involving the systematic assessment and modification of the environment to minimize the impact of any form of mental disorder on the individual or on society".

+Recognising that the physical environment and social context in which someone lives interacts with their personality, nidotherapy first helps someone better understand who they are and the circumstances in which they live, before supporting them in a structured way to identify the best fitting environment and social milleu for them.

+While nidotherapeutic interventions might look drastically different from one person to the next, it might often include changes to one's living arrangements, relationhships, occupation or physical environment.
+A simple example might be a person living alone but who is very extraverted stricken with lonliness choosing to move into a shared residence.
+In contrast, an introverted person who cannot find a quiet place to restore themselves while living in an overcrowded home, might do much better living alone.

 Etymology

 The word nidotherapy is derived from the Latin nidus, or "nest".

 History

 It was introduced for patients with severe mental illness, mainly schizophrenia, and personality disorders2 who had failed to respond to conventional treatments and were usually antagonistic to services.
 The aim of nidotherapy is not to change the person but to create a better fit between the environment (in all its forms) and the patient.
 As a consequence the patient may improve but this is not a direct result of treatment but because a more harmonious relationship has been created with the environment.3 An essential part of nidotherapy is a full environmental analysis carried out from the patient's standpoint and with their full cooperation (provided they have the capacity) so that any changes recommended and implemented (the nidopathway) are understood and preferably owned by the patient instead of being imposed.
 Although nidotherapy has been classed as a psychotherapy, it differs in not trying to alter the patient, only the environment.